 Kishore Mahbubani, Dean of the Lee Kuan Yew School of Public Policy at the National University of Singapore (NUS), who spoke at Asia House in 2016, called the decision of the UK to join AIIB epochal.
 Professor Mahbubani has said it can be seen as a reaction to the American decline and the arrival of the Asian century.

-His primary responsibilities at AIIB are to develop and monitor implementation of the Bank’s strategic agenda and translate this agenda into the Bank’s lending programme and budget; to develop the policies and procedures for the Bank’s operational investment portfolio; to support implementation of the Bank’s operational policies, including environment and social, procurement and financial management; and to oversee compliance with all of the Bank’s operational policies.
+Dr. Joachim von Amsberg’s primary responsibilities at the AIIB are to develop and monitor implementation of the Bank’s strategic agenda and translate this agenda into the Bank’s lending programme and budget; to develop the policies and procedures for the Bank’s operational investment portfolio; to support implementation of the Bank’s operational policies, including environment and social, procurement and financial management; and to oversee compliance with all of the Bank’s operational policies.

 Before joining the AIIB, he worked with the World Bank for 25 years in charge of development finance, operations policy, country services and the Bank’s modernisation and reform agenda.
 He was also the Country Director for Indonesia and the Philippines.